Alen-h/Easy-Note/README.md

 - **Storage**: Chrome local storage API (no external servers)
 - **Privacy**: All data stored locally, no tracking or analytics

-## Chrome Web Store Submission
+## Development

+### Local Development
+1. Make your changes to the extension files
+2. Go to `chrome://extensions/` in Chrome
+3. Click the refresh button on the Easy Note extension card
+4. Test your changes

-The project is ready for Chrome Web Store submission:
+### Submission to Chrome Web Store

-1. **Package Creation**: Use `./package.sh` to create a submission-ready zip file
+1. Create a zip file containing all project files (excluding development files)
-2. **Privacy Policy**: Included in the package and available as a standalone document
+2. Submit to Chrome Web Store Developer Dashboard
+3. Include the privacy policy and permission justifications
-3. **Icons**: All required icon sizes included (16px, 48px, 128px, 1024px)
+4. All required documentation is included in this repository
-4. **Manifest V3**: Uses the latest Chrome extension manifest format
-5. **Permissions**: Minimal required permissions with clear explanations

 ## Author